ga4gh/va-spec/docs/source/introduction.rst

 VA Standards Development and Adoption
 #####################################
-The Modeling Framework described above provides many options for engaging with the VA-Specification, as some users will want to adopt established standard profiles out-of-the-box, others may want to exgtend or refine an existing standard profile for their use case, while others may want to develop profiles for entirely new types of VA Statements.
-The `Quick Start Guide <https://va-ga4gh.readthedocs.io/en/latest/quick-start.html>`_ provides more information on these modes of use, and a decision tree to help adopters identify the best entry point for them into the VA Framework.
+The Modeling Framework described above provides **many options for engaging with the VA-Specification**, as some users will want to **adopt established standard profiles out-of-the-box**, others may want to **extend or refine an existing standard profile** for their use case, while others may want to **develop profiles for entirely new types of Statements**.
+The `Quick Start Guide <https://va-ga4gh.readthedocs.io/en/latest/quick-start.html>`_ provides more information on these modes of use, and a decision tree to help adopters identify their best entry point into the VA Framework.

-The series of figures below provides a high level overview of the geenral processes through which VA models are generated, from the creation and evolution of the foundational Core-IM, to derivation of Statement-specific profiles, to the maturation of these profiles into shared standards, and the adoption or refinement of these standards by implementers.

-We use development of a Variant Pathogenicity Statement profile as an example, but the process described applied generally to any Standard Profile development task.
-Additional details about the models and methodologies involved are provided in referenced documents, for further exploration.
+The series of figures below provides a high level overview of the general processes through which VA models are generated, from the creation and evolution of the foundational Core-IM, to derivation of Statement-specific profiles, to the maturation of these profiles into shared standards, and the adoption or refinement of these standards by implementers.
+We use development of a **Variant Pathogenicity Statement** profile as an example, but the process described applied generally to any Standard Profile development task.

-.. note::  **Statement vs Study Result Profiles**: While the majority of applications of the VA-Spec deal in knowledge statements, and use **Statement** Profiles, the modeling framework supports profiling of other Core-IM classes such as **Study Result**.
-This is done when the information captured represents data items a study or dataset pertaining to some variant of interest, as opposed to a broader statement of knowledge (e.g, one that may be concluded from interpretation of such data).

-For example, the `CohortAlleleFrequencyStudyResult <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/study-result-profiles.html#cohort-allele-frequency-study-result>`_ profile specializes the StudyResult class to represent select data from statistical analyses of allele frequencies in different human populations along with methodological and quality metadata.
-More information on these types of profiles can be found `here <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html#profiling-methodology>`_.